Artur1709/Nixie-Clock-Project/README.md

-# Schematic and PCB design for nixie clock in EAGLE
+# Schematic and PCB design for nixie clock designed in EAGLE